rishabhghosh24/learning-library/enterprise-manageability-library/management_cloud/readme.md

 ![](media/rdwd-omcheader.png)

-# Welcome to Oracle Management Cloud Labs
+# Welcome to Grand Tour OMC

 These labs are designed to be executed in sequence.
 There are a number of assumptions associated with these labs that are documented.
 Please pay attention to those assumptions.